Writing Components

 Component properties

-When using TypeScript, you can pass a generic type parameter to the ModularComponent
+When using TypeScript, you can pass a generic type parameter to the ModularComponent call to set the component's props:

-import { ModularComponent } from './modular-component'
+import { ModularComponent } from '@modular-component/core'

 export const MyComponent = ModularComponent<{